klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/governance.md

 ## governance_getChainConfig <a id="governance_getchainconfig"></a>

-The `getChainConfig` returns the chain configuration at specific block.
+The `getChainConfig` returns the chain configuration at a specific block.
 If the parameter is not set, it returns the chain configuration at the latest block.

 **Parameters**